Agentic coding with R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Smart Extraction: Converting PDF Tables into Usable Data with R, which is a part of our workshops for Ukraine series!
+Join our workshop on Oops, Git!
+How to recover from common mistakes, which is a part of our workshops for Ukraine series!

 Here’s some more info: